Tblue/pacmimi/README.md

 The last point is where _pacmimi_ comes in. _pacmimi_ relieves you of that tedious work -- it removes mirrors which are not available anymore from your local `mirrorlist` and adds newly added mirrors as disabled (commented) entries.
-At the same time, it keeps your enabled mirrors and their order.
+At the same time, it keeps your enabled mirrors and their order (it will, however, remove those enabled mirrors which are not present anymore in the new `mirrorlist`).

 ## Dependencies
 _pacmimi_ has no special dependencies except for Python 3.

 ## Quick start

-1. Clone this repository somewhere on your machine.
+1. Clone this repository somewhere to your machine.
 2. Execute: `sudo ./pacmimi.py -s /etc/pacman.d/mirrorlist*`
 3. This will merge your `mirrorlist` and `mirrorlist.pacnew` files and remove `mirrorlist.pacnew` when it's done.
 It backups the original `mirrorlist` to